-Staggering break times to reduce pressure on the staff break rooms or places to eat and ensuring social distancing is maintained in staff break rooms.
+Staggering break times to reduce pressure on break rooms or places to eat and ensuring social distancing is maintained in staff break rooms.

-Using safe outdoor areas for breaks.
+Using safe outside areas for breaks.

-Creating additional space by using other parts of the workplace freed up by remote working.
+Creating additional space by using other parts of the worksite or building that have been freed up by remote working.